Cloud Computing (MSc)

 Duration & Delivery

-The content seeks to reflect current and likely future practice in cloud planning and management, the design and management of virtual environments, data analytics, the consolidation of data centres, security techniques in multi-tenant virtualised environments and related areas that contribute to the building of both private and public cloud environments.
+The programme content seeks to reflect current and likely future practice in cloud planning and management, the design and management of virtual environments, data analytics, the consolidation of data centres, security techniques in multi-tenant virtualised environments and related areas that contribute to the building of both private and public cloud environments.
 CIT hosts its own private cloud infrastructure to support the delivery of modules giving students 24/7 access to state-of-the-art cloud computing labs.
 All lectures are delivered online by academic and industry experts.

-Master of Science in Cloud Computing (Level 9 on the National Framework of Qualifications).
+Master of Science in Cloud Computing (60 ECTS, Level 9 on the National Framework of Qualifications).

 Further Studies: Doctor of Philosophy (PhD)